PGB-LIV/PanOryza-pan-genes-release-v1.0/core_files/README.md

-The folder contains intermediate files that were either obtained from various databases or created during the analyses.
+The folder contains intermediate files that were either obtained from various databases, collaborators or created during the analyses.
 The other files can be created or retrieved as follows :

 -  Clusters sequence summary : using [create_cluster_sum](scripts/create_cluster_sum.R) and [read_parse_clusters_summary](scripts/read_parse_clusters_summary.R)
 -  magic18_models.tab : contains gene and protein ids of all the 18 genomes used in the analyses.
 These can be obtained from ensembl plants.